bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 The `Label` field in the data dictionary specifies a presentation label for the datafile field being described.
 Labels are strings; they may be a human readable form of the [Id](#field-id).
 In the case where data represents the response to survery questions, the label is often the text of the question that was asked.

+### Field: Meaning

+__Value Status__: OPTIONAL

+The `Meaning` field in the data dictionary specifies a list of ontology terms that provides a precise meaning for the field being described.
+Multiple terms, separated by white spaces (0x00A0), may be specified but terms should be as specific as possible.
+Terms may be drawn from any published ontology.
+The identifiers for terms MUST either be fully qualified Internationalized Resource Identifiers (IRIs) that are resolvable, for example, [http://purl.bioontology.org/ontology/MESH/D004906](http://purl.bioontology.org/ontology/MESH/D004906), or OBO-style identifiers, for example `MESH:D004096`.

+This field is optional but we strongly encourage its use in order to make data more easily searchable.

 ### Field: Required

 __Value Status__: OPTIONAL